thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 Also known as "accordion".
 You can click the summary text and the actual content toggles accordingly.
 If you take a look at this particular plunk, you'll see that we actually don't need to do any special implementation to get this working.
 We have the `<details>` element that does the job for us.
 But how can we implement such a thing in Angular 2?

-We start off by adding a new file `src/my-zippy.ts` and creating a class in ES6 that we export, so it can be imported by other consumers of this class, by using the ES2015 module system.
-If you're not familiar with modules in ES2015 you might want to read our article on [using ES2015 with Angular today](http://blog.thoughtram.io/angularjs/es6/2015/01/23/exploring-angular-1.3-using-es6.html).
+We start off by adding a new file `src/app/my-zippy.component.ts` and creating a class in ES2015 that we export, so it can be imported by other consumers of this class, by using the ES2015 module system.
+If you're not familiar with modules in ES2015 you might want to read our article on [using ES2015 with Angular today](/angularjs/es6/2015/01/23/exploring-angular-1.3-using-es6.html).

+>> **Special Tip**: We would normaly use Angular CLI to generate a component for us, instead of creating the files manually, but this articles focuses on understanding the building blocks of creating a custom component.

 {% highlight javascript %}
 {% raw %}